Cosmin1490/DysonSphereProgram-BlueprintGenerator/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 I welcome any improvements or bug fixes.
+Please read [Contributing Guidelines](CONTRIBUTING.md) for information on how to report bugs, request features, submit pull requests, and more

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.

+# Dyson Sphere Program - Blueprint Generator

+This repository contains the source code and resources for the Dyson Sphere Program Blueprint Generator, a tool designed to help players create and share blueprints for use in the game.

+## Getting Started

+To get started, download the latest release or clone the repository to your local machine.
+Follow the installation and usage instructions provided in the [documentation](DOCUMENTATION.md).

+## Contributing

+We welcome contributions from the community!
+If you're interested in contributing, please read our [Contributing Guidelines](CONTRIBUTING.md) for information on how to report bugs, request features, submit pull requests, and more.
+We appreciate your help in making this project even better.

+## License

+This project is licensed under the [MIT License](LICENSE).